-Rocket Pool is a first of its kind ETH2 Proof of Stake Protocol, designed to be community owned, decentralised, trustless and compatible with staking in Ethereum 2.0.
-It was first conceived in late 2016 and has since had over 5 successful public betas over the life span of ETH2 development.
+Rocket Pool is a first of its kind ETH Proof of Stake Protocol, designed to be community owned, decentralised, trustless and compatible with staking in Ethereum.
+It was first conceived in late 2016 and has been live since October 2021.

 For more information on these two groups that make up the protocol, we'd highly recommend reading article one in our explainer series that goes into great detail on how users can participate, be it via tokenised staking or running a node in the protocol.

 Rocket Pool strives to embody the core ethos of Ethereum and DeFi, specifically the non-custodial, trustless nature that allows self-sovereignty to truly thrive.

 This is why creating this base protocol layer for ETH staking is so important, especially with the vast majority of players either not having the technical skills to run a node, or the financial capacity to own 32 ETH.